Lotannaezeuko/hiit_app/README.md

 ### README

-> Please help generate the design section of the read me based on my css code.
+> Please help generate the design and reasoning section of the read me based on my css code.

 ### Acknowledgements
 For the one page design - Matt Dennis (simple-one-page) https://github.com/portsoc/simple-one-page